bitmakerla/estela/docs/bitmaker_cli/quickstart.md

 Successful login.
 API Token stored in ~/.bitmaker.yaml.
 ```

-This will save your Bitmaker Cloud API key to the file `~/.bitmaker.yaml` and it is
+This will save your Bitmaker Cloud API key to the file `~/.bitmaker.yaml`, and it is
 needed to access projects associated with your account.

 ### Creating a project

-In Bitmaker Cloud, a project is an identifier that groups spiders and is linked to the
+In Bitmaker Cloud, a project is an identifier that groups spiders.
+It is linked to the
 Docker image of a Scrapy project.
 A project's spiders are extracted automatically from the Scrapy
 project.

-To create a project, use the command `bitmaker create project <project_name>`, which on success
+To create a project, use the command `bitmaker create project <project_name>`, which on success,
-should return the a message like the following:
+should return a message like the following:

 ```bash
 $ bitmaker create project proj_test